- 1 – Ti amo d’Umberto Tozzi, a hit all around the world

 If we had to translate the title of this song into English, it would be "I live for her".
 This is how Hélène Ségara and Andrea Bocelli interpreted this title in 1997.
 And yet, even though these are the most famous singers, Vivo per lei was first performed by the Italian group ORO in 1995.

 Since then, this monument of an Italian song has toured the world and has seen more than one version, from the English Hayley Westenra to the German Judy Weiss, to the Spanish Marta Sanchez.
 Among the love songs, this one is in a good position in the Italian ranking, showing the role of the composer as well as that of the conductor, between ballad and committed lyrics

 Here, it is a song full of emotion that Italian music and heritage delivers to us.
-Translated as "Flying” in French, this title became a monument from its first performance at the 1958 Eurovision Song Contest, when it ranked third.
+Translated as "Flying", this title became a monument from its first performance at the 1958 Eurovision Song Contest, when it ranked third.
 This version of Domenico Modugno has also been awarded a number of world prizes.